Putin signs ban on U.S. adoptions of Russian children

 Seeking to dampen criticism of the move, Putin also signed a decree ordering an improvement in care for orphans.

-Critics of the Russian legislation say Putin has held the welfare of children trapped in a crowded and troubled orphanage system hostage to political manoeuvring.
+Critics of the Russian legislation say Putin has held the welfare of children trapped in a crowded and troubled orphanage system hostage to political maneuvering.

 "He signed it after all!
 He signed one of the most shameful laws in Russian history," a blogger named Yuri Pronko wrote on the popular Russian site LiveJournal.